Residence Life Philosophy

 For current students who are continuing their enrollment into the following year, room selection procedures begin early in the spring each year with the housing lottery.
 The housing lottery according to their fall classification.
 The housing lottery is conducted in March each year and is the time when students and roommates may sign up for rooms for the next academic year.

-Hillside Suites, Parkwood Apartments, suites in Northlawn, and Group housing require an application.
+Hillside Suites, Parkwood Apartments, Northlawn 4th floor,, and Group housing require an application.
 These applications are due in February of each year for the following year.
 A contract (between the student and the university) is required for these suites, apartments, and houses.

-The director of housing makes room assignments for new students.
+The director of residence life makes room assignments for new students.
+This process is completed by July 1 and after that students should be able to see their assigned room and roommate on my.emu in the “Housing” tab.
 Students are given housing assignments in accordance with their preferences whenever possible.
-Assignments are made by entering information from the “Housing Questionnaire and Request Form”, completed by all new students on the EMU website.
+Assignments are made by entering information from the “Housing Questionnaire and Request Form”, completed by all new incoming students on the EMU website.
 Persons with the most similar responses are assigned as roommates.
 Late applicants may be assigned on a space-available basis.

 The university reserves the right to make housing assignments or to change room assignments whenever this seems in the best interest of the community.